Sub-millimetric, patient-specific brain targeting for functional neurosurgery and real-world outcomes in Parkinson’s Disease and Essential Tremor.

 Information notice

-All revisions of the instructions manual are available for download below, in English and other languages.
+All revisions of the instructions manual are available for download in the list opposite, in English and other languages.
 This manual details how to retreive and use the marked MRIs for surgery planning.
-Marked MRIs (3D DICOM) contain the targets as predicted by OptimDBS, a standalone tool developed by RebrAIn.
+Marked MRIs (3D DICOM) contain the targets as predicted by OptimDBS, a standalone tool developed by Rebrain.

 The use of those marked MRIs processed by OptimDBS is restricted to clinicians planning neurosurgery for patients with either Parkinson’s disease or essential tremor, by targeting the subthalamic nucleus (STN) or the ventral intermediate nucleus of the thalamus (VIM).